Zendro-dev/single-page-app/README.md

 Two steps are required before using the Zendro frontend:

-- Adding your custom data model definitions (using our unified JSON schema format) to the `models` folder.
+- Adding your custom data model definitions (using our unified JSON schema format) to a folder, defined by `ZENDRO_DATA_MODELS` environment variable.
 - Configuring of the Zendro GraphQL endpoint to be used.
 This is done in the `env.local` file.

 ### Data Models